Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 3. Reconstructs missing regions using image inpainting
 4. Evaluates whether object detection performance is preserved after reconstruction

+## Conclusion
+While inpainting can restore visual continuity, it does not effectively recover the semantic information necessary for object detection.
 ---

 ## The pipeline (3 steps)